itsDarianNgo/Nairad-ProtonPass-Cleaner/README.md

 ## Contact

-For any questions, feedback, or help, feel free to reach out via GitHub Issues or contact me on Discord at Cnidarian.
+For any questions, feedback, or help, feel free to reach out via GitHub Issues or contact me on Discord at `Cnidarian`.